 During the interview, Underwood made a public apology to Cassie Randolph, his ex-girlfriend and former Bachelor contestant.
 The pair split back in May 2020, but their amicable separation ultimately turned sour.
 In September 2020, a restraining order was granted to Randolph, at which time the public learned that Underwood had been sending Randolph and her family "unsettling" text messages, showing up to her and her parents' homes uninvited, and that he had even put a tracking device on her car.
 The restraining order was dropped a month later, after Underwood and Randolph reached a "private agreement."

-Although it's good that Underwood can live authentically now, fans of the franchise have taken to Twitter to point out the fact that he's getting a good ol' fashioned Bachelor edit in this situation — and his former behaviour is at risk of being swept under the rug.
+Although it's good that Underwood can live authentically now, fans of the franchise have taken to Twitter to point out the fact that he's getting a good ol' fashioned Bachelor edit in this situation — and his former behavior is at risk of being swept under the rug.

 Shortly after the interview aired, for instance, executive producers of The Bachelor publicly expressed support for Underwood in a statement that read, "We are so inspired by Colton Underwood’s courage to embrace and pursue his authentic self.
 As firm believers in the power of love, we celebrate Colton’s journey in the LGBTQIA+ community every step of the way.”